JohannesKaufmann/html-to-markdown/README.md

 Have a look at the [plugin folder](/plugin) for a reference implementation.
 The most basic one is [Strikethrough](/plugin/strikethrough.go).

+## Security

+This library produces markdown that is readable and can be changed by humans.

+Once you convert this markdown back to HTML (e.g. using [goldmark](https://github.com/yuin/goldmark) or [blackfriday](https://github.com/russross/blackfriday)) you need to be careful of malicious content.

+This library does NOT sanitize untrusted content.
+Use an HTML sanitizer such as [bluemonday](https://github.com/microcosm-cc/bluemonday) before displaying the HTML in the browser.

 ## Other Methods

 [Godoc](https://godoc.org/github.com/JohannesKaufmann/html-to-markdown)